cmput301-w25/project-compileorcry/README.md

   _Moody_ is a fun and unique social networking app that blends social media with personal journaling.
 Our app allows you to make posts about personal events and the emotions you experienced in those moments.
 These posts are similar to that of a Facebook status with the option of making it only visible to you, like a personal journal entry.
 Share events in your personal life with your followers or customize your feed and view others' events too!
 Our mapping and filtering features allow you to view the content that you're in the mood for.

   _Moody_ stands out among social media platforms in its focus on mental health: It encourages sharing emotions rather than offensive content and instead promotes conversation.
-Download it on the google play store today and feel the connection!
+Download it on the Google Play store today and feel the connection!

 ## Key Features ✨